TS-19: Production

 While his group escapes from the Centers of Disease Control and Prevention, Jenner whispers to Rick about the virus that has caused the zombie apocalypse.
 Initially there was no indication as to what Jenner said to him; the dialogue was previously inserted into the episode's script but was later removed.
 "I'm so pleased they didn't reveal it," said Andrew Lincoln, "because it was scripted, and extremely powerful, and I said to everyone, 'Burn this page: No one should know apart from Rick and Frank.'
 It's brilliant that they left it [as a mystery]—it's perfect, it's so classy."
 Kirkman was content with the idea of teasing Jenner's revelation in lieu of blatantly revealing anything about the origins of the virus.
 "I thought it was a great addition.
 I'm very much opposed to showing what the actual cause [for the zombies] is and explaining how things work, but teasing a little bit is a great thing.
 If it adds an extra layer to the drama, then I'm all for it," he stated.
 "It also led up to the fantastic mystery of the whisper Jenner gives to Rick at the end of that scene.
 That's going to play into Season 2 quite a bit.
 I know where that's going and it's really a cool bit."
 It is not until the second season finale, "Beside the Dying Fire", that Rick reveals Jenner's message to the group.

-In a 2014 interview with The Hollywood Reporter, Robert Kirkman revealed that he regrets revealing that everyone in the new world is infected too soon, saying "If I had to do it again, I wouldn't have done the CDC episode [at the end of season one].
+In a 2014 interview with The Hollywood Reporter, Kirkman revealed that he regrets revealing that everyone in the new world is infected too soon, saying: "If I had to do it again, I wouldn't have done the CDC episode [at the end of season one].
 It possibly gave away too much information and was such a big change very early on in the series."

 Cast

-Alongside the main cast, it supposed the last appearance of Jacqui, played by Jeryl Prescott, who died at the CDC with Dr. Edwin Jenner, played by Noah Emmerich.
+Alongside the main cast, it was the last regular appearance of Jacqui, played by Jeryl Prescott, who died at the CDC with Dr. Edwin Jenner, played by Emmerich.
 Claire Bronson played Candace Jenner, who worked with Edwin Jenner at the CDC before being infected and killed.
 Barry Hopkins played a hospital patient.
 Joyce Liles, Ken Melde, M.V.
 Oliphant, Mike Senior and Lisa Marie Thomas played doctors and nurses.